jhosephic93/K8s/15.Services/README.md

 ## K8s Services | NodePort

 - **NODEPORT** in Kubernetes exposes your application outside of the cluster by assigning a specific port (in this case, 32002) on all nodes.
-Traffic sent to this port on any node is redirected to port 80 of your nginx container.
+Traffic sent to this port on any node is redirected to port 80 of your pod nginx.

 ![alt text](../img/NodePort.svg)